|

-sidney opera house architect
+sidney opera house

-, a highly recognized icon of architecture.
+Australia is one of the most distinctive buildings around the world, a highly recognized icon of architecture.
 It is situated on Bennelong Point in Sydney Harbor and was designed by Danish architect Jorn Utzon.
 People often say the the building resembles the sails of ancient sailing ships and it is these white sail-shaped shells as the roof structure which make the Opera House one of the most photographed buildings in the world.
 Jorn Utzon had a fascination with nature as well as the architectural legacies of the ancient Mayas for instance, and this developed into what Utzon referred to as Addictive Architecture ( Sidney Opera House Architect ).

 In spite of pressure to select and Australian architect, The New South Wales Government called an open-ended international design competition to attract the best design talent in the world which attracted more than 200 entries from around the world.
 Jorn Utzon won and was commissioned as the sole architect to design the Opera House, coming with a list of wonderful creative and utterly unique architectural ideas.
 Jorn Utzon, described as a creative genius, used his maritime background to study naval charts of Sydney harbor, and with his exposure to shipbuilding, this gave him his superb and inspired ideas for the Sydney Opera House.
 The Sydney Opera House is open 24/7, every day of the year and hosts some 3,000 events each year.